Can People Finally Stop Asking Why BTS Is Popular Now?

 "Butter" showcases off many of the things that make the Bangtan boys such compelling performers.
 Yes, there's their captivating and graceful dance moves, as well as they way their unique vocal textures collectively blend together to give the song its punch.
 But most importantly, the guys look like they're having a blast.
 Whether they're rocking black and yellow tuxedos, colorful athleisure, or slick suits, they always look so comfortable in their own skin, and happy to be serving up music that, as they say, “will melt your hearts like butter.”
 It's most apparent in the dance sequence near the end, in which they each do a freestyle dance in an elevator — their moves, which they said they came up with themselves on-set, couldn't be more emblematic of a team that harnesses their quirks and differences to make everyone shine brighter.

 For what feels like years now, members of the media and the public have asked the question, "Why is BTS so popular?"
 Some will tout the group's deft use of social media, or their philanthropy work, or the rise of YouTube at just the right time, or go into explicit detail defending their music and messages.
 (Because the subtext is really, why are these non-white, non native English speakers popular).
-Nobody asks Ariana Grande, Beyoncé or the Jonas Brothers this question.
+Nobody asks Ariana Grande or the Jonas Brothers this question.
 They don't need to defend themselves or explain why people like them.
 So, BTS don't need to either.

 In fact, as they'll tell you in "Butter," let me show you 'cause talk is cheap.

-Note: Editor's note: A previous version of the article mentioned Beyoncé among the list of artists to make a point about BTS’s legitimacy compared to Western artists.
-This was not meant as a critique of Beyoncé, or to say that she hasn’t faced her share of racism & misogynior — just that she is extremely famous.